from django.contrib.auth.models import User

 The email field is not unique

 More than one user can have the same email address associated with their account.
-Django's inbuilt user model would identify the email and as two separate emails, even though by convention all email characters should be in lowercase, it would be a bad user experience to allow a user register an email with uppercase characters also to recover a password the email address is utilized by default.
+Django's inbuilt user model would identify the email jerry@gmail.com and JERry@gmail.com as two separate emails, even though by convention all email characters should be in lowercase, it would be a bad user experience to allow a user register an email with uppercase characters also to recover a password the email address is utilized by default.
 If more than one user has the same email address, the password reset for all accounts will be initiated, and the user will receive an email for each active account.

 It uses the username as the login parameter